Screen Shot 2021-04-07 at 14.33.36.png

 I am an art and architectural historian specializing in Japan’s early modern period.
 I work on objects (mostly lacquer, metal, and textiles), architectural decoration and interiors, and the representation of the material world in various pictorial genres.
 My research interests also include the issues of critical theory, historiography of art, political iconography, diplomatic gifts, connoisseurship, technique and materiality, and the representation of social identity and marginalized groups.

 I presently work on two projects.
-One is about exchanges of material and visual cultures between East Asia, Europe, and the Americas in the First Global Age (1550-1800).
+One is about exchanges of material and visual cultures between East Asia, Europe, and the Americas during the First Global Age (1550-1800).
 This includes collections of exotica (Kunst- und Wunderkammern, ikoku shumi); export wares; and the pictorial imagination of Others including “chinoiserie” in Europe and representations of tōjin, nanbanjin, and kōmō in Japan.
 My second project is about courtesan culture in early modern Japan (pleasure districts, ageya architecture, costumes, and the representation of courtesans in ukiyo-e and printed books).

-I am a core team member of the Azuchi Screens Research Network ASRN, an international group of academics who research the material culture of diplomatic interactions between Japan, Europe, and Colonial Latin America during the early modern period.
+I am a core team member of the Azuchi Screens Research Network ASRN, an international group of academics who research the material culture of diplomatic interactions between Japan, Europe, and Latin America during the early modern period.
 This includes, notably, the famous Tenshō (1582-1590) and Keichō (1612-1620) missions, which significantly contributed to the exchange of art, artifacts, knowledge, and individuals during the First Global Age.
 The network’s name is taken from a famous, and now lost, pair of folding screens by Kanō Eitoku.

 Together with Gloria Yu Yang I’m a Principal Investigator in the two-year project “Shared Coasts, Divided Historiographies“ (2023-2025) which is funded by the Getty’s Connecting Art Histories program.
 This project forges a network of early-career art historians from Japan, South Korea, and Taiwan.